ccraciun/vim-dreammaker/README.md

 ## Still missing

-A lot of predefined procs are not highlighted.
+* A lot of predefined procs are not highlighted.
+* Maybe integration with the build system.